Do You Want to Adopt a Newborn Baby?

 These are only a handful of reasons someone may favor adopting a newborn over other types of adoption.
 This is your call to make, as you are the only person who can discern the best path forward for your family.
 All adoptions are beautiful pictures of love and family — we’re sure you will make the right choice.

 Learn More about Adoption for Newborn Babies

 We’re here to answer all of your questions.
-If you want to know more about adopting a newborn baby, you can call 1-800-ADOPTION at any time to speak with an adoption specialist.
-You can also request more information about adoption free of charge.
+If you want to know more about adopting a newborn baby, click here to get more information today.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.